Open-Markets-Initiative/Directory/Patents/ReadMe.md

 https://patents.google.com/patent/US12101388B2/en

-The first in a series of patents using a many-to-many approach that can ingest any IDL or binary protocol documentation.
+A many-to-many approach that can ingest any IDL or binary protocol documentation.
 A front end of a multistage binary data model compiler built around an independent intermediate representation for common operations.

 # Public Domain